Azure-Samples/active-directory-dotnet-webapi-multitenant-windows-store/README.md

     3. click the "Manage Manifest" option at the bottom of the page, and select "Download Manifest"
     4. save the manifest and open it for editing

-2. In the manifest, locate the `knownClientApplications` array property, and add the Client ID you saved in task 10 of step 3 ("Register the TodoListClient app") as an element.
+2. In the manifest, locate the `knownClientApplications` array property, and add the Client ID you saved in task 7 of "Register the TodoListClient app" of step 2 as an element.
 Your code should look like the following after you're done:
     `"knownClientApplications": ["94da0930-763f-45c7-8d26-04d5938baab2"]`
 3. Save the TodoListServiceMT manifest back to your Azure AD tenant by
     4. returning to the TodoListServiceMT application page in the Azure portal